Spaghetti-droid/SortingHat/README.md

 v4:

 - You can now set options by modifying the Options.txt file
-- command 'o' added which displays option values
+- command 'o' added which displays option values, and lets you set them for the current run of the program
+- MAX_REPEATS option added which ensures that a certain list element will never be repeated more than the specified number of times.
+(ex: "MAX_REPEATS: 2" forbids 1,1,1 from appearing in the shuffled list)

+v4.1:

+- Fixed some bugs